tzuyi0817/PDF-signature/README.md

 5. `Set PDF Password`: After completing the signature, you can set a password to open the PDF.
 6. `Language Switch`: Select the language in the upper right corner of the header.
 7. `Download Signed PDF`: After signing, click the download button to get the signed PDF file.
+8. `Edit Signed PDF`: After signing, click the edit button to edit the signed PDF file.

 ## Contribution